-2.1 The City-County Areas
+2.1 The City County Areas

 Analysis of annual migration at the small geographic area (e.g. municipality level) is hampered by the relative paucity of data.
-Federal demographic and fiscal measurement does not occur at the subcounty level on an annual basis, and the states typically are unable to measure local migration.
+Federal demographic and fiscal measurement does not occur at the sub-county level on an annual basis, and the states typically are unable to measure local migration.
 Local health records, maintained pursuant to state law, typically deal with location of births and deaths.
-Most available annual migration data is federally collected, and at the county geographic area level.7 Given that major municipalities and school districts are frequently subareas of counties, it is difficult to draw direct inferences of intercounty migration that could inform municipal fiscal decisionmaking.
-Fortunately, there are, however, a number of county areas that function as stand-alone
+Most available annual migration data is federally collected, and at the county geographic area level.7 Given that major municipalities and school districts are frequently sub-areas of counties, it is difficult to draw direct inferences of inter-county migration that could inform municipal fiscal decision-making.
+Fortunately, there are, however, a number of county areas, which function as stand-alone municipalities, and they are the focus of this paper.
+Table 1 lists the cities under study.8